-- 6.2.3.1 Members of the medical staff will ensure continuous coverage of care for their patients while in a NH facility. - 6.2.3.2 Any member who is away from practice (other than on-call) shall indicate the name(s) of the member(s) of the medical staff assuming responsibility for the patient's care. - 6.2.3.3 If a member wishes to withdraw from involvement in a patient's care when services are still required, the member shall inform the patient and arrange for another member with appropriate qualifications to become the new MRP and assume responsibility for the patient's care, with or without the member's department Head, Chief of Staff', and/or HSDA Medical Director providing assistance, in accordance with Article 6.1 in the Rules.
-Until the new MRP agrees to assume the patient's care, the existing MRP must not withdraw from the patient's care. - 6.2.3.4 A patient has the right to request a change in the attending member or consultant.
-The attending member shall co-operate in transferring responsibility for care to a new member acceptable to the patient in accordance with the provisions of Article 6.1 of the Rules.
-If an acceptable alternative member cannot be found, the relevant Chief of Staff, Deputy Chief of Staff, department Head and/or HSDA Medical Director shall ensure that care for the patient is provided until he/she can arrange for the patient to be transferred to a member who agrees to accept responsibility for the care of the patient as the new MRP and who is acceptable to the patient, in accordance with the provisions of Article 6.1 of the Rules. - 6.2.3.5 When the transfer of a patient to another facility, either within NH or elsewhere, is initiated by the attending member, the attending member shall ensure, prior to the patient being transferred, that there is a member at the receiving facility who is fully informed about the patient's condition and is prepared to assume responsibility for the patient's care.
+- 6.2.3.3 Any member involved in the care of a patient and especially the MRP, who is away from practice, shall indicate who has assumed the care of the patient. - 6.2.3.4 If a practitioner wishes to withdraw from involvement in a patient's care when services are still required, the practitioner shall inform the MRP and arrange for another member with appropriate qualifications to assume responsibility for the patient's care.
+If the practitioner wishing to withdraw from the patient's care is the MRP, the MRP shall inform the patient and arrange for another member with appropriate qualifications to become MRP.
+The member's department Head, Chief of Staff, and/or HSDA Medical Director may be required to provide assistance, in accordance with Article 6.1 in the Rules.
+Until the new MRP agrees to assume the patient's care, the existing MRP must not withdraw from the patient's care. - 6.2.3.5 A patient has the right to request a change in MRP or consultant.
+The MRP or consultant shall co-operate in transferring responsibility for care to a new member acceptable to the patient in accordance with the provisions of Article 6.1 of the Rules.
+If an acceptable alternative member cannot be found, the relevant Chief of Staff, Deputy Chief of Staff, department Head and/or HSDA Medical Director shall ensure that care for the patient is provided until he/she can arrange for the patient to be transferred to a member who agrees to accept responsibility for the care of the patient as the new MRP or consultant and who is acceptable to the patient, in accordance with the provisions of Article 6.1 of the Rules. - 6.2.3.6 When the transfer of a patient to another facility, either within NH or elsewhere, is required, the MRP or designate shall ensure, prior to the patient being transferred, that there is a MRP at the receiving facility who is fully informed about the patient's condition and is prepared to assume responsibility for the patient's care.
 The member shall identify relevant documentation from the patient's clinical record to be sent to the receiving facility.
-In those instances where the patient is transferred due to administrative rather than medical reasons (e.g. lack of beds, closed operating rooms, etc.), the administrative staff of the facility shall be responsible for ensuring that the transfer is carried out in accordance with NH policies and in the best interest of the patient.
-Members involved in care of the patient prior to transfer shall co-operate fully in providing relevant medical information to facilitate the safe transfer of the patient.